bekaertruben/nstools/README.md

+This is the initial incarnation of the project, kept here for archival purposes.
+Back then, this repo was still github.com/bekaertruben/ns-census-maximizer.
+The code is terrible, and I hate looking at it.
+Just use the main branch, please :)

 # Nationstates Census Maximizer
 This is a script that solves a nation's issues by attempting to maximise the world census scales of your choosing.